 The research we undertake is scientifically independent and impartial.
 It is subject to peer review and is intended to better inform debate and decisions about the siting of repositories for radioactive waste in the UK and elsewhere.
 This is achieved through improved understanding and knowledge of the physical, chemical and biological processes that affect the properties of the rocks as well as how the rocks interact with the engineered components of a repository and change over long periods of time (up to one million years in the future).

-MoU with Radioactive Waste Management
+MoU with Nuclear Waste Services

 Research facilities and capabilities